johansantana/custom-mcp/README.md

-# Domain Checker Remote MCP Server
+# Remote MCP Server Template

+This is a template for creating **remote MCP servers** that can be deployed to DigitalOcean App Platform.
+Remote MCP servers allow you to deploy MCP functionality to the cloud and use it from any MCP-compatible client (Claude Desktop, Cursor, Windsurf, etc.) without local installation.

+## This Specific Implementation: Domain Checker

-A Model Context Protocol (MCP) server that checks domain name availability using WHOIS lookups and DNS resolution.
-Built with the modern FastMCP framework for easy setup and reliable domain availability checking.
+This template demonstrates a domain availability checker that uses WHOIS lookups and DNS resolution.
+Built with the modern FastMCP framework for reliable domain availability checking.

+## Quick Start (1-Click Deploy)

+1. **Deploy to DigitalOcean** using the button below
+2. **Get your deployed URL** from DigitalOcean (e.g., `https://your-app.ondigitalocean.app`)
+3. **Add to your MCP client** using the URL + `/mcp` endpoint

 [![Install MCP Server](https://cursor.com/deeplink/mcp-install-dark.svg)](https://cursor.com/install-mcp?name=domain-checker-remote-mcp&config=eyJ1cmwiOiJodHRwczovL2RvbWFpbi1jaGVja2VyLXJlbW90ZS1tY3AtbGE1aDUub25kaWdpdGFsb2NlYW4uYXBwL21jcCIsImRlc2NyaXB0aW9uIjoiQ2hlY2sgaWYgYSBkb21haW4gaXMgYXZhaWxhYmxlIiwiY29tbWFuZCI6IiJ9)